Anywhere Festival: 2020

 The 2020 Anywhere Festival was due to run 7 to 24 May 2020 and was cancelled due to COVID-19.
-An out of festival season was run between June to September featuring 21 productions across 32 towns and suburbs using online shows with Zoom and performances in driveways to meet social distancing and venue restrictions while theatres were unable to reopen.
+An out of festival season was run between June and September featuring 21 productions across 32 towns and suburbs using online shows with Zoom and performances in driveways to meet social distancing and venue restrictions while theatres were unable to reopen.
 The driveway performance idea lead the way for the Brisbane Festival Street Serenade program, announced shortly after for a September season.